Case Western Reserve University offers Health Care Flexible Spending Accounts (FSA) so you can save up to $2,750 in pre-tax dollars for 2020.

 For your convenience, Meritain Health offers direct deposit of FSA funds into your bank account.
 When you submit a claim for reimbursement for an eligible FSA medical or dependent care expense, the reimbursement can be directly deposited into your bank account instead of being sent to you in the mail.
 Following the deposit, you will receive an Explanation of Benefits (EOB) in the mail.

 The EOB will give you full detail of the reimbursement.
-Complete the Meritain FSA Direct Deposit Authorization Form and fax it to Meritain health using the fax number on the form.
+Complete the Meritain FSA Direct Deposit Authorization Form to apply for reimbursement.
+Include the Group Number 15355 and fax it to Meritain health using the fax number on the form.
 There is no setup fee or any other direct deposit fees from Meritain, and you will not have to repeat the process unless you change banks or your bank account information changes.

 Life Event Changes